qt35/C-Tutorial/README.md

 # C-Tutorial
 This is my first project , where I post my daily code with brief detail
 <br>
-Programmer - Abhay singh chauhan
+Programmer - aghvendra singh chauhan